+Long Format:

-Long Format: this gives you a large page with a non-editable summary of the fields of each bug.
+this gives you a large page with a non-editable summary of the fields of each bug.

-XML: get the buglist in the XML format.
+get the buglist in the XML format.

+CSV:

-CSV: get the buglist as comma-separated values, for import into e.g. a spreadsheet.
+get the buglist as comma-separated values, for import into e.g. a spreadsheet.

+Feed:

-Feed: get the buglist as an Atom feed.
+get the buglist as an Atom feed.
 Copy this link into your favorite feed reader.
-If you are using Firefox, you can also save the list iCalendar: Get the buglist as an iCalendar file.
-Each bug is represented as a to-do item in the imported calendar.
+If you are using Firefox, you can also save the list as a live bookmark by clicking the live bookmark icon in the status bar.
+To limit the number of bugs in the feed, add a limit=n parameter to the URL.